 According to Non-GMO Project, scientists make genetically modified corn “herbicide resistant (Roundup Ready)” with the ability to “produce its own insecticide (Bt Toxin).”
 It is popular in both canned, frozen and fresh ear form.

-Genetically modified corn is also used to make high fructose corn syrup, which is used as a cheap sugar substitute in plenty of foods but isn’t sustainable.
+Genetically modified corn is also used to make high fructose corn syrup, which is a cheap sugar substitute found in plenty of foods but isn’t sustainable.

 Switching a grocery item here and there won’t break the budget.
 Plus, adding organic and/or GMO-free products to your diet little by little gives you time to see if you notice any difference.
-You don’t have to find a Trader Joe’s or Whole Foods, who carries over 3,300 non-GMO products according to its blog, to get organic food.
+You don’t have to find a Trader Joe’s or Whole Foods (which carries over 3,300 non-GMO products according to its blog) to get organic food.
 A lot of common big name companies make organic and GMO-free products as well.

 These foods are a quick and easy way to finally get the organic wheel rolling.